devHavig/CPP/Geometry Calculator/README.md

 ## 📝 What I learned

 - Use switch case statements to allow user a choice of shapes
-- Create if else statements
+- Use if else statements to validate input value